status-im/swarms/ideas/58-mainnet.md

 **This MVP does not mean that after it's finished we release the app with Mainnet enabled by default but defines prerequisites that should be done before we consider doing so.**

-Goal Date: 2018-04-06
+Goal Date: 2018-04-14

-1. [ ] Development of required components is done.
+1. [X] Development of required components is done.
 The work is tracked here: https://github.com/orgs/status-im/projects/15,
-1. [ ] There is a Status App build with mainnet available,
+1. [X] There is a Status App build with mainnet available,
-1. [ ] All components have been tested by the Test Team,
+1. [X] All components have been tested by the Test Team,
-1. [ ] Mainnet is default in dev/nightly builds.
+1. [X] Mainnet is default in dev/nightly builds.

 ## Audit iteration

-Goal Date: 2018-04-23
+Goal Date: 2018-05-31

 1. [ ] Security audit is finished by an independent company,
 1. [ ] The final report is available,
-1. [ ] All reported security issues are evaluated and fixed.
+1. [ ] All reported security issues and recommendations are evaluated and finished.

+### Updates

+#### 2018-04-26

+- security audit got extended to May 7th,
+- security issues are tracked with `security` label in [status-react](https://github.com/status-im/status-react/issues?q=is%3Aissue+is%3Aopen+label%3Asecurity) and [status-go](https://github.com/status-im/status-go/issues?q=is%3Aissue+is%3Aopen+label%3Asecurity),
+- [a feature request](https://github.com/status-im/status-react/issues/3994) to allow custom upstream address was created

 ## Status App Bug Bounty iteration (CANCELED)